elugens/hello-javascript/docs/browser-related-questions/browser-events/dispatching-custom-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> CustomEvent provides the unique detail field to evade conflicts with other event properties.
+  <div><strong>Interview Response:</strong> The CustomEvent constructor extends the Event constructor, adding the detail property, which allows passing custom data and aiding in resolving conflicts.
+The Event constructor doesn't have this additional functionality.
 In this case, it is the recommended approach.
 Besides, the event class describes “what kind of event” it is, and if the event is custom, we should use CustomEvent to be clear about it.</div><br />
   <div><strong>Technical Response:</strong> Technically, CustomEvent is the same as Event, with one exception.
 In the second argument (object), we can add property details for any custom information we want to pass with the event.
 The detail property can have any data.
 Technically we could live without it because we can assign any properties to a regular new Event object after its creation.
 But CustomEvent provides the unique detail field to evade conflicts with other event properties.
 In this case, it is the recommended approach.
 Besides, the event class describes “what kind of event” it is, and if the event is custom, we should use CustomEvent to be clear about it.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />